 Financial barriers

 Thanks to the Social Health Network (SHN), I virtually attended the Ehlers-Danlos Society's Global Learning Conference this July.
-Due to financial issues, I haven't had the opportunity to participate for the past few years.
+Due to financial constraints, I haven't had the opportunity to participate for the past few years.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Health barriers

-Even attending the conference virtually was quite tiring.
-We're talking about 5 long days filled with often technical lectures on diagnostics, the condition's mechanisms, available treatments, and physician-patient relationships.
-My brain is used to the topics and "academia talk," but I can't concentrate for long.
+My brain is used to the topics and "academia talk," but I can't concentrate for long stretches.
 Luckily, we could watch sessions later, so I didn't miss anything in the end.
-I'm so grateful to SHN that I could attend!
+I'm so grateful to SHN for the chance to engage in this level of patient advocacy!

-I learned a lot and am now up to date on the most recent research and developments in Ehlers-Danlos syndrome.
+Through this event, I learned a lot and am now up to date on the most recent research and developments in Ehlers-Danlos syndrome.
 I heard from other people living with my condition, clinicians who work with people like me, and researchers who are interested in learning more and helping us.
 On the last day, I also heard from people with the rarer forms of Ehlers-Danlos syndrome.

 Keeping accessibility in mind

 The Ehlers-Danlos Society used a unique app called Whova so everyone could chat together, no matter where they were.
-It was even a way for the people attending in person to ask questions, so even those who weren't physically in the room could get their questions answered.
+It was even a way for the people attending in person to ask questions, ensuring even those who weren't physically in the room could get their questions answered.

 I know of many people who were there in person who, since they are chronically ill, couldn't physically attend all the sessions they were interested in.
 Thanks to the hybrid format, they could attend virtually from their hotel room!
 That's true accessibility!